machines-in-motion/dg_tutorial_with_turtlesim/readme.md

 If dynamic graph crashes when running the graph, it may be that there is some error in the code of the device or of an entity.
 [GDB](https://www.gnu.org/software/gdb/) can help tracking down the error.

-When starting the manager ("rosrun dg_turtlesim dg_turtlesim_run"), two processes ids are displayed in the terminal, e.g.
+When starting the manager (`rosrun dg_turtlesim dg_turtlesim_run`), two processes ids are displayed in the terminal, e.g.

 ```bash
 pid of dynamic graph process: 749